ammar-tanwar/bloglearnbay/posts/cloud-computing-and-machine-learning-how-these-two-become-relevant.md

 ---
 title:  Cloud Computing and Machine Learning - How These Two Become Relevant
-stitle: "Cloud Computing and Machine Learning - How These Two Become Relevant"
+stitle: "Relevancy Between Cloud Computing and Machine Learning"
 publish: "Published on"
 published_time: "2022-10-25T13:25:31+05:30"
 modified_time: "2022-10-25T13:25:31+05:30"
-desc: "Cloud computation and machine learning are ruling the industry for a long period of time.
-Both of these technologies are critical to the growth of both small and large businesses.
-It serves as an organization's technology hub.
-Organizations can use cloud computing to process large amounts of data and get relevant results in real-time."
+desc: "Cloud computation and machine learning technologies are used by organizations to process large amounts of data and get relevant results in real-time."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/cl-1.jpg"
 headerAlt: "An illustration of artificial intelligence (AI) bot seated in front of a laptop represents the use of cloud computing."